 Michigan cross country skiers have three options; West/Blue Loop at nine miles.
 East/Yellow Loop at five miles, and a four-mile Paved Bike Trail which connects to Kensington Metropark and the Lyon Township Bike Trail.

-For one of the finest cross country experiences in southern Michigan, this park comes highly recommended.
-Three snow guns keep the 2.4-mile lighted loop well covered, allowing skiing until 8 p.m.
+For one of the finest cross-country experiences in southern Michigan, this park comes highly recommended.
+Snow guns keep the 1.5-mile lighted loop well covered, allowing skiing until 8 p.m.

-The park offers 15 miles of groomed trails for classic cross country skiing and 11 miles for skate skiing.
+The park offers 13.5 miles of groomed trails for classic cross-country skiing and skate skiing (grooming style is subject to trail conditions).
 The trails are partially in the woods and partially on the golf course, providing a good variety of hilly and flat terrain.

-A 5-km trail south of Hammel Road offers a double-tracked wooded rolling landscape experience for classic skiing only.
+A 1.5-mile trail south of Hammel Road offers a double-tracked wooded rolling landscape experience for classic skiing only.
 The ski touring center offers a warm lounge, restrooms, and snacks.

 Clarkston Cross Country Skiing Near Me